Carrie Underwood and Mike Fisher Welcome Baby Boy

 Related: Carrie Underwood’s Husband, Mike Fisher, Spoofs “Before He Cheats”

 The 35-year-old singer shared the great news to social media on Wednesday, January 23.
-Photos of husband Mike Fisher and Isaiah accompanied the news as they celebrated the birth of their second child.
+Photos of husband and former NHL star Mike Fisher and Isaiah accompanied the news as they celebrated the birth of their second child.

 “Jacob Bryan Fisher entered the world in the wee hours of the morning on Monday,” she captioned the sweet photos.